The protection of your data at certified-senders.org and summit.certified-senders.org

 - Referrer URL (the previously visited website),

-- Host name of the computer accessing the site (IP address),
+- Host name of the device accessing the site (IP address),

 - Time of the service request,

 is transferred to and stored on a Google server in the USA.
-The information is used in order to analyze the use of the website, create reports on website activities, and to deliver further services in connection with the use of the Internet for the purposes of market research and the needs-oriented design of these webpages.
+The information is used in order to analyse the use of the website, create reports on website activities, and deliver further services in connection with the use of the Internet for the purposes of market research and the needs-oriented design of these web pages.
 This information is also, if necessary, forwarded to third parties, insofar as this is required by law or data processing is outsourced to said third party.
 Under no circumstances will your IP address be merged with any other data from Google.
-The IP addresses are anonymized, so that correlation is not possible (so-called IP masking).
-You can prevent cookies from being saved by using the corresponding settings in your browser software; however, we wish to inform you that, in that case, this may result in you not being able to make complete use of all functions on this website.
-You can also prevent the collection of data by Google related to your use of the website (including your IP address) generated through this cookie, and the processing of this data by Google, by downloading and installing the Browser-Plugin available at the following link: http://tools.google.com/dlpage/gaoptout?hl=en
+The IP addresses are anonymised so that correlation is not possible (so-called IP masking).
+You can prevent cookies from being saved by using the corresponding settings in your browser software or at any time via the cookie settings.

 On the basis of Article 6, Para 1a) of the GDPR, we place plugins for the social networks Facebook, Twitter, Xing and LinkedIn on our website in order to increase awareness of our association.
 The responsibility for the data protection compliant operation is to be guaranteed by each provider respectively.
 Our integration of these plugins takes place through the so-called Shariff method, in order to protect visitors to our website in the best way possible.
 In order to best protect visitors to our website, our integration of these plug-ins is achieved using the “Shariff” method.
 At the point of loading a website on which they are integrated, the buttons offered directly by social network operators are already transmitting personal data such as your IP address or entire cookies without permission, and thus pass on precise details of your surfing behavior to the social providers without any request.
 For this to happen, you do not need to be logged in or be a member of the respective network.
 A Shariff button, on the other hand, only establishes direct contact between the social network and the visitor when the latter actively clicks on the Share button.
 Shariff thereby prevents you from leaving a digital track on every page you visit and improves data protection.
 By using Shariff, we can protect your personal data and still integrate buttons for social sharing.